-It is estimated that about 6.7 million people in the United States have AD, the most common form of dementia [4].
-Approximately 1 in 9 persons 65 years of age or older have AD, and the prevalence increases with age, occurring in 5% of people 65 to 74 years of age, 13.1% of people 75 to 84 years of age, and 33.3% of people 85 years of age and older.
-Annual payments related to caring for and treating patients with AD and other forms of dementia total approximately \$345 billion, and an estimated 18 billion hours of informal (unpaid) care, valued at \$339.5 billion, were provided in 2022 [4].
-Unpaid caregivers include children, partners/spouses, extended family, friends, and others in the community.
-The number of people with AD is expected to double (to 13.8 million) by 2060, primarily due to increases in longevity and the aged population.
-The first wave of baby boomers will reach 85 years of age in 2031.
-Although the disease was identified and named in the early part of the 20th century, little was known about AD until more recently.
-Now, there is much that can be done to increase and maintain a reasonable quality of life throughout the course of the disease.
-To accomplish this, caregivers must have a thorough knowledge and understanding of the disease.
-Successful management involves the "use of self" and application of behavioral interventions.
+It is estimated that about 5.8 million people in the United States have AD, the most common form of dementia [4].
+Approximately 1 in 10 persons 65 years of age or older have AD, and the prevalence increases with age, occurring in 3% of people 65 to 74 years of age, 17% of people 75 to 84 years of age, and 32% of people 85 years of age and older.
+Annual payments related to caring for and treating patients with AD and other forms of dementia total approximately \$305 billion, and an estimated 18.6 billion hours of informal (unpaid) care, valued at \$244 billion, were provided in 2019 [4].
+Unpaid caregivers include children, partners/ spouses, extended family, friends, and others in the community.
+The number of people with AD is expected to triple by 2050, primarily due to increases in longevity and the aged population.